skim7713/academic-kickstart/content/publication/workinprogress/project3.md

 ---
-title: "Right in the past, left in the future?: partisanship and politics of nostalgia"
+title: "Right in the Past, Left in the Present?: Ideology and Political Nostalgia"
 collection: WorkinProgress
 authors:
 - admin